Configurationz/ACN_Windows-Node/index.md

     ![Preview](img/ans14.png)

-* Now, we also need to verify if python is pre-installed on windows-VM
+* Now, we also need to verify if python is pre-installed on Windows-VM

     ![Preview](img/ans10.png)

-* So, as we can see that python is not installed on windows-VM, so we need to install chocolatey and then we need to install python using chocolatey
+* So, as we can see that python is not installed on Windows-VM, so we need to install chocolatey and then we need to install python using chocolatey

-* With PowerShell, we must ensure Get-ExecutionPolicy is not Restricted in order to execute external commands.
-RemoteSigned or AllSigned are quite a bit more security
+* With PowerShell, we must ensure `Get-ExecutionPolicy` is not Restricted in order to execute external commands. `RemoteSigned` or `AllSigned` are quite a bit more enhanced security
 ```
 Get-ExecutionPolicy
 ```

-* If the policy is restricted, then we can change it to RemoteSigned or AllSigned
+* If the policy is `restricted`, then we can change it to `RemoteSigned` or `AllSigned`
 ```powershell
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
 ```